 4. Product Feature and Application Skills

-Companies are always growing and evolving — from product updates to new branding, education on your company should be a continuous process, especially for your customer service team.
+Companies are always growing and evolving — from product updates to new branding.
+And this is exactly how it should be because the world is also continually changing.

 Considering you're essentially teaching them to teach, they should know your product inside and out.

 Here are a few examples of customer service training on your product and company: